French cruiser Edgar Quinet: Later career

 After returning to service on 12 October 1928, the ship was assigned as a training ship for cadets from the École Navale (Naval Academy).
-Then-Captain François Darlan commanded the ship in 1928, during her first training cruise overseas, during which ship as far as California in the United States, returning to France the following year.
+Then-Captain François Darlan commanded the ship in 1928, during her first training cruise overseas, during which ship sailed as far as California in the United States, returning to France the following year.
 In 1929, Edgar Quinet underwent an overhaul; during this modernization she was fitted with equipment to handle floatplanes for reconnaissance purposes.
 On 4 January 1930, Edgar Quinet ran aground off the coast of Algeria west of Oran and proved to be a total loss.
 She sank five days later.